cgiacomini/vagrant--kubernetes/examples/021-Observability/Graphana/README.md

 By clicking  on the ***Explore*** button we open a page similar to the prometheus one.
 From there we can send some metrics queries for example :
 ![Grafana Data Source](../../../doc/Grafana-04.JPG)

+## Create Dashboard
+There are some prebuilt dashboard we can used in grafana.
+These dashboard could be seen in "grafana.com/dashboards".
+We can use them instead of building a new one from scratch, some of them are built and ready to show prometheus metrics.